Zadar Airport has grown in importance since Ryanair arrived in 2007. A guide to flights, parking, transfers, car rental and more.

 If you are looking to arrange a private transfer to or from the airport, please contact us

 With almost 600 parking spaces available, finding a spot to park will not be a problem.
-The first ten minutes are free, the first hour is charged at 20 kuna, 10 kuna for the second hour and then down to 5 kuna.
+The first ten minutes are free, the first hour is charged at 20 kuna, 10 kuna for the second hour and then down to 5 kuna for the third hour.
+After that, each additional hour will cost 2 kuna.
 Payment can be done in cash or by credit card.
 For more information on parking and pricing, visit the airport website page.

-The arrival of Ryanair in 2007 revolutionised air travel in Zadar, and the former Dalmatian capital now has an enviable selection of destinations during the season.
+The arrival of Ryanair in 2007 revolutionised air travel in Zadar, and the former Dalmatian capital used to have an enviable selection of destinations during the season.
+We’ll just have to wait and see which of these connections return in the near future.
 For more details, check out the official route map above.

 As one would expect for such a busy tourist airport, there are plenty of rent a car options at the airport in Zadar.
 With more than 20 companies vying for your business, you should be able to get a good deal.
 The full list of car rental agencies is on the airport website.